ABI-Tutorials/DTP-Segmentation/source/imagesegmentation.rst

 From the view toolbox on the left-hand side we can show the image planes and from the file for box we can load and save our progress.
 The done button is also in the file toolbox for when we are finished segmenting.

 Using the view toolbox first hide all the image planes and then make the 13th short axis image plane visible.
-You should now be looking at something very similar to Figure 4.
+You should now be looking at something very similar to :numref:`dtp_cp_seg_tsk2_13th`.

+.. _dtp_cp_seg_tsk2_13th:
 .. figure:: _images/task2thirteenth.png
    :align: center
    :alt: Task 2 thirteenth image plane

-   Figure 4: Task 2 View of the thirteenth short axis image plane
+   View of the thirteenth short axis image plane

 See the :doc:`3D View Help <threedview>` for help on manipulating the view.
 Move the image plane to a more suitable view for segmentation.
 We wish to segment both the endocardial and epicardial surfaces of the left ventricle.
 In the segmentation toolbox we can see which surface of the heart we are set up to segment.
 In this view the control key is used as a modifier for the left mouse button to add segmentation points to the scene.
 With the left mouse button held down we can drag the segmentation points to the desired location.
 We can also click on existing segmentation points to adjust their position at a later time.
 Segmentation points coloured red will be put into the endocardial set of points, segmentation points coloured green will be put into the epicardial set of points.
 Use the heart surface combo box in the segmentation toolbox to change the current point set.

-Segmenting this image should result in Figure 5.
+Segmenting this image should result in :numref:`dtp_cp_seg_tsk2_13s`.

+.. _dtp_cp_seg_tsk2_13s:
 .. figure:: _images/task2thirteenthsegmented.png
    :align: center
    :alt: Task 2 segmented thirteenth image planes

-   Figure 5: Task 2 View of the segmented thirteenth short axis image plane
+   View of the segmented thirteenth short axis image plane

 Continue segmenting the left ventricle using the long axis images to check for consistency.
-The end result should look like Figure 6.
+The end result should look like :numref:`dtp_cp_seg_tsk2_seg`.

+.. _dtp_cp_seg_tsk2_seg:
 .. figure:: _images/task2segmentation.png
    :align: center
    :alt: Task 2 segmented left ventricle

-   Figure 6: Task 2 View of the segmented left ventricle
+   View of the segmented left ventricle

 Using the save button from the file toolbox save your progress and click the done button to write the two point clouds to disk.